artorias961/artorias961/README.md

 <h3 align="center">
-"Don't let the what-if's, maybe's and if-only's distract you.
-The one thing that you chose yourself, THAT is the truth of your universe." - Kamina
+"20 years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
+So, throw off the bowlines.
+Sail away from the safe harbor.
+Catch the trade winds in your sails.
+Explore.
+Dream.
+Discover." - Minecraft
 </h3>